Omoo: Plot

-The novel is a sequel to the author's first book, Typee (1846) and takes up where the earlier story leaves off.
-The un-named narrator has just escaped an “indulgent captivity” among the natives of Nuku Hiva by joining the crew of an Australian whaling ship from Sydney.
-Soon after coming aboard he meets and forms a friendship with the vessel’s surgeon, a tall thin man known to his crew-mates as “Dr Long Ghost”.
+In 1842, the narrator, having just escaped an "indulgent captivity" among the natives of Nuku Hiva, joins the crew of an Australian whaling ship from Sydney.
+He does not give his name, but one crew member calls him "Typee".
+Soon after coming aboard he meets and forms a friendship with the vessel's surgeon, a tall thin man known to his crew-mates as "Dr Long Ghost".